 The Madison River is classified as a blue ribbon trout stream.
 Along its 120+ miles you can find just about every trout angling scenario that exists, from smooth water in Yellowstone National Park to class V rapids in the Bear Trap Canyon.
 Aside from being the definition of a perfect trout stream, the Madison River is perhaps equally known for its shallow water, high concentration of trout and its year-round consistently.

-Let’s take a closer look into the reasons why we call the Madison River our home waters at the Madison Valley Ranch.
+Let’s take a closer look into the reasons why we call the upper Madison River our home river at the Madison Valley Ranch.

 Though this wade-only section is technically the “upper” Madison River, it is locally referred to as “the Madison in the Park”.
 Follow the road from West Yellowstone into Yellowstone National Park and you’ll eventually arrive at the Madison Junction, where the Gibbon and Firehole rivers come together to form the Madison River.
 This piece of water is characterized by it’s linear flow and smooth surface over a grassy bottom for most of its distance until it nears Hebgen Lake where it begins to meander and fill with fine sediment.
 The Madison in the Park has many moods and the fishing can vary widely from being a small fish factory in the summer to one of the most sought after fisheries in the fall for big spawning brown trout and hot egg eating rainbows.
 If you want to fish the Madison in the Park, we recommend fishing just after it opens on Memorial Day and in the fall.